BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v21.10.1 or higher

+**Security** - v21.10.1 fixes a vulnerability
+which would allow malicious users, who have permission to update or create pages, to upload content that could then be utilized for phishing or other general malicious intent.

 #### Updating to v21.08.5 or higher

-**Security** - v21.08.5 fixes a a vulnerability which would allow malicious users, who have permission to update or create pages, to load content from files stored within the `storage/` or `public/` directories (Such as application logs) via the page HTML export system.
+**Security** - v21.08.5 fixes a vulnerability which would allow malicious users, who have permission to update or create pages, to load content from files stored within the `storage/` or `public/` directories (Such as application logs) via the page HTML export system.
 In addition, this release adds stricter cache-control headers to http